m245seed/ai-file-sorter/README.md

 ## Features

-- **AI-Powered Categorization**: Makes use of the ChatGPT API for intelligent file classification.
+- **AI-Powered Categorization**: Classify files intelligently using either a **local LLM** (LLaMa, Mistral) or a remote LLM (ChatGPT), depending on your preference.
+- **Offline-Friendly**: Use a local LLM to categorize files entirely e—no internet or API key required.
-- **Customizable Sorting Rules**: Automatically assigns categories and subcategories for granular organization.
+  **Customizable Sorting Rules**: Automatically assign categories and subcategories for granular organization.
-- **Intuitive Interface**: Lightweight, user-friendly interface for quick and efficient use.
+- **Intuitive Interface**: Lightweight and user-friendly for fast, efficient use.
-- **Cross-Platform Compatibility**: Available for Windows, MacOS, and Linux.
+- **Cross-Platform Compatibility**: Works on Windows, macOS, and Linux.
-- **Local Database Caching**: Stores categorized file data to improve performance and reduce API usage costs.
+- **Local Database Caching**: Speeds up repeated categorization and minimizes remote LLM usage costs.
-- **Sorting Preview**: Review categorized files before confirming changes.
+- **Sorting Preview**: See how files will be organized before confirming changes.
-- **Secure API Key Encryption**: Protects your API key with encryption for enhanced security.
+- **Secure API Key Encryption**: When using the remote model, your API key is stored securely with encryption.
-- **Update Notifications**: Notifies you of new versions, with updates being either optional or required.
+- **Update Notifications**: Get notified about updates—with optional or required update flows.

 ---

 ## Requirements

-- **Operating System**: Windows, macOS, or Linux with a stable internet connection
+- **Operating System**: Windows, macOS, or Linux with a stable internet connection.
-- **C++ Compiler**: A recent `g++` version (used in `Makefile`)
+- **C++ Compiler**: A recent `g++` version (used in `Makefile`).
+- **Platform specific requirements**:
+    - **Windows**: `MSYS2` / `MINGW64` with some requirements.
+    - **MacOS**: `brew` to install some requirements. `Xcode`.

+  Optional:
+    - **Git**: For cloning this repository.
+You can alternatively download the repo in a zip archive.
-- **OpenAI API Key**: Required for AI-based categorization
+    - **OpenAI API Key**: Not needed for local LLMs, but needed to download the models.
-- **Dependencies**: Installed during setup (see installation instructions below)

 ---

 ## Installation

+File categorization with local LLMs is completely free of charge.

-Note: you will need to get an OpenAI API key and add a minimal balance to it for this program to work.
+If you want file categorization with ChatGPT, you will need to get an OpenAI API key and add a minimal balance to it for this program to work.
+Categorization is quite cheap, so $0.01 will be enough to categorize a relatively large number of files.
 The instructions on how to integrate your API key into the app are given below.

 ### Windows